 Ho Chi Minh City

 Of course, a recommendable place for the New Year celebration has to be Vietnam’s entertainment hub – Ho Chi Minh City!
 As one of Asia’s big metropolises, the fireworks and decoration here never fail to amaze.
 You can book a motorbike tour around the city to admire or join the countdown on Nguyen Hue Pedestrian Street.
 Afterward, knock down some beers on Bui Vien Street.
-But if you’re into a quiet celebration, Ho Chi Minh City’s top hotels like Caravelle also offers fine-dining experiences.
+But if you’re into a quiet celebration, Ho Chi Minh City’s top hotels like Caravelle also offer fine-dining experiences.

 Hanoi